oscarbastoscorella/carousel/README.md

 # Create a React Carousel from scratch

-How to create a basic carousel using React, React-Spring and Styled-Components https://oscarbastos.medium.com/building-a-cool-carousel-component-using-react-styled-components-and-react-spring-5024e59e0d7e
+How to create a basic carousel using React, React-Spring and Styled-Components:

+https://oscarbastos.medium.com/building-a-cool-carousel-component-using-react-styled-components-and-react-spring-5024e59e0d7e

 ## Getting Started